mtrudel/bandit/lib/bandit/http2/README.md

 * 1 process per connection, a `Bandit.HTTP2.Handler` module implementing the `ThousandIsland.Handler` behaviour, and;
-* 1 process per stream (i.e.: per HTTP request) within the connection, implemented as a `Bandit.HTTP2.StreamTask` Task
+* 1 process per stream (i.e.: per HTTP request) within the connection, implemented as a `Bandit.HTTP2.StreamProcess` process

 The lifetimes of these processes correspond to their role; a connection process lives for as long as a client is connected, and a stream process lives only as long as is required to process a single stream request within a connection.

 Connection processes are the 'root' of each connection's process group, and are supervised by Thousand Island in the same manner that `ThousandIsland.Handler` processes are usually supervised